nicolelun/my-portfolio/_art-portfolio/waiting/waiting.md

 ---

 <!-- This liminal place disrupts the balance between seeing a presence and sensing it.
 Originally inspired by the anticipation of death, this video explores the tension of waiting for the unknown. -->
-This video installation explores the tension of waiting for the unknown, of sensing something that you can't see.
+This video installation explores the tension of waiting for the unknown, of sensing a presence that you can't see.

 Originally inspired by the anticipation of death.